llefranc/42_exam_rank_04/README.md

 end of your main when testing this).
 You should have only stdin, stdout and stderr open (respectively 1u, 2u and 3u).

-Tests `/bin/cat "|" /bin/ls` and `/bin/cat /dev/urandom "|" /usr/bin/head -c 10` should work likein bash.
+Tests `/bin/cat "|" /bin/ls` and `/bin/cat /dev/urandom "|" /usr/bin/head -c 10` should work like in bash.
 Looks SIGPIPE signal for more information.

 ## Sources